collective/sphinxcontrib-httpexample/docs/index.rst

          :request: ../optional/rel/path/to/plaintext/request
          :response: ../optional/rel/path/to/plaintext/response

-         Raw plaintext HTTP request data, which is required only when :request: is not specified.
+         Raw plaintext HTTP request example, which is required only when :request: is not specified.

 * Example: